williamhatcher/blog/_posts/introduction.md

 # Expectations

-This blog is labeled as "sporadic" for a reason, please don't expect a regular posting schedule.
-I do, however, want to be diligent in writing about new adventures within a few months of them.
+This blog is labeled as sporadic for a reason: please don't expect a regular posting schedule.
+I do, however, want to be diligent in writing about new adventures within a few months of finishing them.

 ## Use of AI

 I use AI fairly often to learn, research, and write.
 I do not want to use AI to write my posts.
-If AI content is included in my posts I will notate the usage near the end of the post.
+If AI content is included in my posts I will notate the usage at the end of the post.

 # About the Author